 /bɪˈheɪv/

 Homographs are words which are spelled the same but have different pronunciations and meanings.
-Learn more in our blog posts, with example sentences and mini-exercises: 'lead', 'wind' and 'close'
+Learn more in my blog posts, with example sentences and mini-exercises: 'lead', 'wind' and 'close'